bryn-hill/Eskom-vscode-extension/README.md

+# Early Access

+The VSLoad shedding notifier extension for Visual Studio Code is currently in early access.
+This means that the extension is still under development and may contain bugs or unfinished features.
+While we strive to make the extension as stable and functional as possible, we ask for your understanding and patience as we continue to improve the extension.
+Your feedback and suggestions are greatly appreciated and will help us shape the extension into a valuable tool for all users.
+Thank you for trying VSLoad shedding notifier!

 # Eskom Extension README

 "Eskom loadShedding Notifier: This VSCode extension uses the [EskomSePush API](https://eskomsepush.gumroad.com/l/api) to retrieve the next loadShedding schedule for your area and sends a notification 15 minutes before the scheduled slot.
 Never be caught off guard by power outages again!" - thanks ChatGPT